pulumi/pulumi/sdk/go/README.md

 and ensure you have `pulumi-language-go` on your path (it is distributed in the Pulumi download automatically).

 By default, the language plugin will use your project's name, `<my-project>`, as the executable that it loads.
-This too must be on your path for the language provider to load it when you run `pulumi preview` or `pulumi update`.
+This too must be on your path for the language provider to load it when you run `pulumi preview` or `pulumi up`.